 Good Smartphone Activated Medics

-We are very pleased to be supporting GoodSAM; an innovative and powerful app allowing healthcare professionals and laypersons trained in CPR to respond to out-of-hospital emergency situations.
+We are very pleased to continue our support for GoodSAM; an innovative and powerful app allowing healthcare professionals and laypersons trained in CPR to respond to out-of-hospital emergency situations.
+There is no financial gain to either organisation from this relationship.

 Mark Wilson, Consultant in Neurological Surgery and Prehospital Care Specialist and co-developer of the app, points out that considerable care has been taken to ensure that any individual who registers with GoodSAM is appropriately trained, whether a healthcare professional or layperson.

-The app also shows the location of over 13000 defibrillators and encourages people to inform them of the locations of more fixed defibrillators.
+The app shows the location of over 40,000 AEDs and encourages people to inform them of the locations of more fixed defibrillators.
+Operating internationally, GoodSAM incorporates the world's most advanced emergency alerting and dispatching platform with a community of responders.